jplindstrom/p5-autobox-Transform/README.md

 Return the @array, regardless of context.
 This is mostly useful if called on a ArrayRef at the end of a chain of method calls.

+## @array->to\_hash() : %hash | %$hash

+Return the item pairs in the @array as the key-value pairs of a %hash (context sensitive).

+Useful if you need to continue calling %hash methods on it.

+Die if there aren't an even number of items in @array.

 # METHODS ON ARRAYS CONTAINING OBJECTS/HASHES

 ## @array->map\_by($accessor) : @array | @$array